Club Atlético River Plate Puerto Rico: History

 On 27 June 2004, a group of 31 fans of C.A.
 River Plate of Argentina signed an affiliation document with the club.
 The event was led by the group's founder, Steven Alvarez.
 After several meetings, the group organized an in-door football team along with the team from a neighboring town Academia Quintana, finishing in the fourth place of an invitational tournament held in Bayamon which marked its debut.

 In August 2004, Club Atlético River Plate Corp registered in Puerto Rico's Department of State, founding its first office in Carolina, Puerto Rico.
 Between 2005 and 2006, Club Atlético River Plate had several meetings with the Federación Puertorriqueña de Futbol, seeking authorization to establish the first franchise team in Puerto Rico.
 The federation's president, Joe Serralta, signed a contract with them agreeing to license Club Atlético River Plate Puerto Rico, which was consequently founded on 1 January 2007.
 The Puerto Rican franchise adopted the same shirt and badge than its Argentine counterpart.

 Seeking exposition, the team reached an agreement with professional boxer Miguel Cotto, who wore the club's colors in several of his world championship contests.
-The team's directive underwent several integrations, including Erick Rodríguez as frst vice-president, Kenneth Cintrón as second vice-president and Alvaro Nazor as vocal.
+The team's directive underwent several integrations, including Erick Rodríguez as first vice-president, Kenneth Cintrón as second vice-president and Alvaro Nazor as vocal.
 In 2006, the team's secretary, Eduardo Fabrizi, decided to include Club Atlético River Plate Puerto Rico in the Liga Premier de Fútbol marking its debut.
 Rubén Muñoz coached a lineup that included Walter Fabian Zermatten, Leonel Pipa Ganzedo and Martin Gómez, winning its first championship before 3,000 followers.
 Its defender, Marcelo Roca, was selected the 2007 Premier League Most Valuable Player.
 While seeking for a definitive home stadium, Fabrizi visited Ponce, choosing it over the other municipalities.
 He subsequently had meeting with Ponce's incumbent mayor, Francisco Zayas Seijo, reaching an agreement to play there.

 Some reports indicated that in 2009 the team would follow the Puerto Rico Islanders and join the USL First Division.
 However, River Plate's directive decided to become a founding member of the Puerto Rico Soccer League, the first nationwide league on the archipelago, which was officially founded in 2008.
 For its first season in the new league, River Plate brought in several international players, including footballers from Argentina, Colombia and El Salvador.